Babies pretty much have two settings: crying and not crying.

 - My tummy is rumblin’.
 Feed me, Seymour!

 - I’m sitting on little brown pebbles.

 - Uncle John’s laugh scared me so much that I wet myself.

 - I’m sitting on clay, and the butt print I’ve been working on is no longer interesting.

-- I’m beyond myself with tiredness and I don’t remember what sleep is.
-Please teach me my sleep skills!
+- I’m beyond myself with exhaustion and I don’t remember what sleep is.
+Please teach me sleep skills!

 - The rich scent of ammonia is making my eyes water and burn my bum.
 Fresh linens would feel heavenly on my nether regions.